Arizona Saves

 Arizona Saves is a non-profit organization offering free services to promote financial education throughout the state of Arizona.
 It partners with other non-profit and community development agencies, financial institutions, faith-based organizations, and city governments to provide no-cost financial education for low- to moderate-income individuals and families.

+History

-The agency is affiliated with America Saves, the Consumer Federation of America's national campaign with the same mission.
-It was founded in 2003 in response to the decline of savings in Arizona.
+The agency was founded in 2003 in response to the decline of savings in Arizona.
 It encourages saving for an emergency fund, an education, reducing debt, and retirement.
 In addition to financial education, it offers motivational workshops, financial counseling, and access to no-fee savings accounts.
+The agency is affiliated with America Saves, the Consumer Federation of America's national campaign with the same mission.

 Mission

 Changing lives with financial skills and knowledge.
 Arizona Saves empowers Arizonans to build sustainable self-sufficiency by advancing healthy money management through education, saving, debt reduction, and asset building.

 Financial education

 Arizona Saves provides financial education workshops that are free and available to the public.
 The classes are taught by certified volunteers with backgrounds in finance, education, and business.
 Approximately 400 volunteers throughout the state are trained to teach Arizona Saves' specialized curriculum.